 The A side trail-off area carries a 37A suffix after the UB21822 HY.
 "T. S. Jumps" is a fast jazz number, based on "Sweet Georgia Brown" and situated somewhere in the transition from Swing to Bop.
 The band, well coordinated as a working unit ought to be, does the in chorus, Mims follows with three full choruses, working up to some R 'n B honks and screams in the third, then the band takes the number out.
 "Dreamy Day" (like "Drinkin' Blues") reveals a Fenner fixation on the excessive consumption of intoxicants.
 Dorothy Washington—a regular on Garfield Boulevard performing in the revue at the Hurricane Lounge (349 East Garfield) with Jo Jo Adams—sings the vocal in a Sheba Griffin-like manner, accompanied rather busily by Mr. Mims.
 The centerpiece of the record is an absolutely stunning slow blues chorus from the saxophonist, followed by a second chorus with some accompaniment by the trumpet that is nearly as good.
 The vocalist returns and there is a quick tag by the band.

-We do not know of any other T. S. Mims records; on the strength of his Hy-Tone single he was a strong saxophonist with a full, passionate tone, inspired by Hawk and Illinois Jacquet, and able to please jazz fans along with those bar patrons who expected more obvious forms of excitement.
+We do not know of any other T. S. Mims records.
+There should have been some.
+On the strength of his Hy-Tone single, he was a strong saxophonist with a full, passionate tone, inspired by Hawk and Illinois Jacquet, and able to please jazz fans along with those bar patrons who expected more obvious forms of excitement.

 We are not conversant with the release schedule for the latter-day Hy-Tones, but like so much other material recorded in anticipation of the Petrillo recording ban set for January 1, 1948, Hy-Tone 35 appears to have been held off till well into that year.